Cipherion-Market-Research/Century-Support/README.md

-# Century Support Bot 🤖
+# 🤖 Century Support 🤖

 Century Support Bot is an AI-powered Telegram bot designed to provide real-time support and information about CipheX to our community.
 The bot leverages OpenAI's GPT model to deliver accurate, context-aware responses while maintaining up-to-date information through automated web scraping.